Szechuan Chicken – 辣子鸡

 This recipe is less spicy 🌶 than the original Szechuan chicken 🌶

-Spicy chili crisp is a chili oil condiment packed with Sichuan peppercorns, dried onions, garlic, spice and roasted nuts.
+Spicy chili crisp is a chili oil condiment packed with chilis, dried onions, garlic, spice and roasted soy beans.
 It’s one of those sauces you can’t get enough of.
 In fact, spicy chili crisp is so loved that it’s quickly becoming China’s top-selling sauce!

-Adding spicy chili crisp to my Szechuan chicken gives it the same numbing effect and infuses the dish with plenty of savory and smoky flavors.
+Adding spicy chili crisp to my Szechuan chicken infuses the dish with plenty of savory and smoky flavors.